 J&J and other defendants asked for the cases to be consolidated in New Jersey, or in the Western District of Oklahoma.
 The defendants argued that a case is pending in Oklahoma, and that its current case load would allow it to handle the MDL.

-Johnson & Johnson, the other defendants are Sanofi US, Imerys Talc, Valeant Pharmaceuticals and Chattem.
+Apart from Johnson & Johnson, the other defendants are Sanofi US, Imerys Talc, Valeant Pharmaceuticals and Chattem.

 The plaintiffs claim products such as Johnson & Johnson Baby Powder, Shower to Shower and Gold Bond caused ovarian cancer.